OMSHIRSATH12/ChatBot/README.md

-# CodBot: A Simple Chatbot
+# ChatBot: A Simple Chatbot

-**CodBot** is a simple chatbot built with Python and Regular Expressions.
+**ChatBot** is a simple chatbot built with Python and Regular Expressions.
 It's designed to handle basic conversational patterns and provide pre-programmed responses.

 ## Features
 - Responds to greetings such as "hi", "hello", "hey".